- Professional Development

 This video provides ideas for how Wikki Stix can be used to create tactile graphics or 3 dimensional constructions.

-In this tutorial participants will be able to use strategies and activities presented to introduce STEM concepts to students who are blind and/or low vision.
+In this tutorial participants will be able to use strategies and activities presented to introduce STEM concepts to students with visual impairments.

 This training discuss the importance of starting the process of transition to adult life as early as possible.